 When it contracts, this muscle pulls the tendons of the flexor digitorum longus towards the calcaneus.
 This is especially significant in transition from stance to swing phase of gait, when the foot is in plantar flexion.
 In that position, flexor digitorum is already shortened and cannot flex the toes to grip.
 However, quadratus plantae assists by shortening the long flexor tendons even more, flexing the toes and enabling the foot propulsion off the ground.

 Need help in understanding the function of the foot muscles?
-Check out our 3D video tutorial about the functions of the central plantar muscles.
+Check out our learning materials about the foot muscles.